carolynsingh/phpdoc/docs/source/phpMend/testing/testingDatabase/index.rst

 **Step 4 :**

-Put the below code in config/database.php :
+Put the below code in config/database.php in 'connections' array :

 .. code-block:: php